tritonmc/triton-website/backend/docs/markdown/placeholders.md

 If you write `[lang]my.first.placeholder[/lang]` in the chat, it should be replaced with `This is my first placeholder!`.
 If so, nice job!
 You've just created your first placeholder.
 Of course, you won't be writing those in the chat. **To take advantage of these placeholders, edit the messages of other plugins and put the placeholder there!**

+If you are not sure how to use the `languages.json` file, take a look at these [examples](https://github.com/Rexcantor/Triton/tree/v1/examples).

 ### Advanced placeholders (using variables)

 Advanced placeholders work just like normal placeholders, but they can have variables (arguments) inside them.
 For example, if you need to translate a message like _"Player1 killed Player2"_, you want replace _Player1_ and _Player2_ with they actual player names.
 To do that, replace them in `languages.json` by `%1` and `%2` respectively.